tigattack/blog.tiga.tech/content/posts/rclone-grafana/index.md

 You may remember what I said earlier about `rc` commands sometimes not being particularly user-friendly.
 They're fine for scripts and services, but can make one-off commands quite difficult unless you're experienced with `rc`.
 Well, this is where you may see that.

-In the second service definition you will notice that the global options are specified differently when using `rc`.
-Global options are exactly the same as Rclone's global flags in functionality, but all key:value pairs must be specified as JSON, and both the key and value names differ slightly in some cases.
+In the second service definition below, you will notice that the global options are specified differently when using `rc`.
+Global options are exactly the same as Rclone's global flags in functionality, but all key:value pairs must be specified as JSON, and both the keys and values sometimes differ from the typical flags.

-In some cases this can get quite complex due to differences which are occasionally difficult to work with.
-One such case I found is time values, which can typically be specified in shorthand (e.g. `1h`) must often be specified in nanoseconds when using `rc`, as seen in the example below.
+These differences can be difficult to work with in some cases.
+One such case I discovered is time values; these can typically be specified in shorthand (e.g. `1h`), but must be specified in nanoseconds when using `rc`, as seen in the example below.
-Note: I later found this to not always be the case, but if anything this inconsistency worsens the matter.
+Note: I later found this to not always be the case, but, if anything, this inconsistency only worsens the matter.

+You can find more information on this [here](https://rclone.org/rc/#data-types).

 Some examples:
-* Traditional flags become a JSON object:
-    `--user-agent tig --timeout 1h` would become `--json {"main": {"UserAgent": "tig"}, "Timeout": 3600000000000}`.
+* Traditional flags become a JSON object: `--user-agent tig --timeout 1h` would become `--json {"main": {"UserAgent": "tig"}, "Timeout": 3600000000000}`.

-* An example of some of the oddities:
-    `--cache-mode full` becomes `{"vfs": {"CacheMode": 3}}`.
+* An example of some of the oddities: `--cache-mode full` becomes `{"vfs": {"CacheMode": 3}}`.

-You can see all available options without needing to run rcd first like so:
+You can see all available options without needing to run `rcd` first like so:

 <pre class="command-line language-bash no-line-numbers" data-prompt="$">
 <code>rclone rc options/get --rc-user='username' --rc-pass='password'</code>
 </pre>

-You'll notice that some of the values turn from shorthand to longhand (e.g. `1h` becomes `3600000000000`).
-You can find more information on this [here](https://rclone.org/rc/#data-types).
-The documentation states that shorthand syntax can be used, but I've not had promising experience with this.

 In the standalone service definition below, we want to focus on 2 things: